 Cherry Jones is known for her role as President Allison Taylor on the Fox series 24, for which she won an Emmy Award.
 She starred in the television series AWAKE as Dr. Judith Evans.
-She has won two Tony Awards for her lead performances in the Lincoln Center's 1995 production of THE HEIRESS and John Patrick Shanley's play DOUBT in 2005.
+She has won two Tony Awards for her lead performances in the Lincoln Center's 1995 production of THE HEIRESS and John Patrick Shanley's play DOUBT in 2005 and nominated for THE GLASS MENAGERIE (2014).
 Her screen credits include CRADLE WILL ROCK, THE PERFECT STORM, SIGNS, OCEANS TWELVE, THE VILLAGE, AMELIA, THE BEAVER, NEW YEAR'S EVE, and THE DIVINE SECRETS OF THE YA-YA SISTERHOOD.

 JUDITH LIGHT (BFA '70)